platformsh/platformsh-docs/docs/src/define-routes/https.md

 title: HTTPS
 ---

-## Let's Encrypt

 {{% tls-introduction %}}

-See how to add a [third-party TLS certificate to your site](../domains/steps/tls.md).

 The default Let’s Encrypt TLS Certificates are:

 - valid for 90 days
 - automatically renewed 28 days before expiration

-If a renewal is available and needed, the environment is automatically redeployed to renew the certificate.
+When a new certificate is required, your environment is automatically redeployed to renew the certificate.
-As no code changes are made, the build image is reused and build books are not run.
-The deploy and post-deploy hook are run during this process.
-During the redeploy, security and system upgrades are automatically applied to your containers when required.
+During the redeployment, if required security and system upgrades are applied to your containers and only [the `deploy` and `post-deploy` hooks are run](../create-apps/hooks/hooks-comparison.md).
-That means that most of the time renewals take a few seconds *unless* upgrades are available for your containers.
+Certificate renewals take a few seconds *unless* upgrades are available for your containers.
-In those cases, containers are rebooted and the process takes longer.
+In this case, containers are rebooted and the process takes longer.

-{{< note >}}
-TLS certificates are often still called SSL certificates.
-TLS is a newer encryption system that has replaced SSL, but the name SSL is still widely recognized.
-In practice, they mean the same thing today, but TLS is the more correct term.
-{{</ note >}}
+If you don't want to use Let's Encrypt, or prefer to use your own certificate, see how to add a [third-party TLS certificate to your site](../domains/steps/tls.md).

 ### Limits